guptam/kylo-docs-test/KyloDeveloperGuide.rst

 1. Open Eclipse

-2. Import the Data Lake Accelerator project
+2. Import the Kylo project

    a.
 File - Import

    b.
 Choose "maven" and "Existing Maven Projects" then choose next

    c.
-Choose the Data Lake Accelerator root folder.
+Choose the Kylo root folder.
 You should see all
       maven modules checked

    d.
 Click finish